Safest Teeth Whiteners

 Using an over-the-counter (OTC) antibacterial mouthwash, antiseptic mouthwash, or anti-plaque mouth rinse can reduce plaque and get rid of bacteria between the teeth.

-Saltwater mouth rinse can also help.
-Mix 1 teaspoon of salt into a glass of warm water.
-Then, swish the saltwater around for 15 to 30 seconds.
+Saltwater mouth rinses can also help.
+Mix 1 teaspoon of salt into a glass of warm water and swish the saltwater in your mouth for 15 to 30 seconds.
 Repeat at least three times a day.

 Some DIY mouth rinses with antibacterial or soothing ingredients may also be effective for gingivitis, such as rinses made of: